Bounty jumper: Methods

 Being a bounty jumper was more profitable in the North.
 A month after the Battle of Fort Sumter the United States Congress passed a law allowing for bounties up to $300.
 The Confederate government did likewise, starting at $50 and then later in the war increased the bounty to $100.
-As the US dollar was worth more than the Confederate dollar ever was, regardless of the $200 disparity, the Northern government had greater luck with bounties, and was more likely to have to deal with bounty jumpers.
+As the US dollar was also worth more than the Confederate dollar ever was, the Northern government had greater luck with bounties and was more likely to have to deal with bounty jumpers.
 With state and local governments also adding to bounties, the total could amount to $1000, a considerable amount.
 As the typical Northern private was paid $13 a month, the bonuses were considerable.

 Typically, the bounty jumper would desert his unit before arriving on the front lines, traveling to a new area to gain another bounty.
 One bounty jumper collected at least 32 bounties.
 Another bounty jumper, John Larney aka "Mollie Matches", claimed to have enlisted and deserted from 93 regiments for bounties.

 Consequences

 Due to the number of bounty jumpers taking advantage of being substitutes for those drafted, the Confederate Congress withdrew the law making substitutions possible in December 1863.

 Not all bounty jumpers successfully left their new unit.
 During the Battle of Spotsylvania Court House in 1864, one bounty jumper who was a member of the 35th Massachusetts Regiment shouted "Retreat!" causing the entire unit to panic and run back to their earthworks.

 A popular place for bounty jumpers to go to was New York City.
 At one time 3,000 professional bounty jumpers were believed to be in the city.
-A dozen a day were found in a brief campaign to catch jumpers in February 1863; many were caught while enjoying a brothel.
-Toward the end of the war, detective Lafayette Baker captured 183 bounty jumpers in a single day by having an infamous broker named Theodore Allen help him use a fake recruitment office; however, Allen eventually ran off to Canada with $50,000 that was used for the purpose of capturing the bounty jumpers.
+A dozen a day were found in a brief campaign to catch jumpers in February 1863; many were caught while enjoying themselves at a brothel.
+Toward the end of the war, detective Lafayette Baker captured 183 bounty jumpers in a single day by having an infamous broker named Theodore Allen help him use a fake recruitment office; ironically, Allen eventually ran off to Canada with $50,000 that was intended for capturing the bounty jumpers.